Top 10 Myths About Moisture Mitigation

 6. Moisture mitigation is never needed in dry climates.

 If you’re working in a dry climate, customers may assume that they don’t need to worry about moisture mitigation.
-However, moisture has many ways of emitting and damaging a floor.
+However, moisture has many ways of damaging a floor.

 For example, when a slab is initially poured, only about half the water is needed for the concrete to cure properly.
 The rest of the water must leave the slab via evaporation, which can affect flooring in all climates.